 Generation ship short stories often formulate the trip, and the lives of everyone in the intermediary generations, as a transitory space in which authoritarian experiments are presented as justified.
 In Clifford D. Simak’s “Spacebred Generations” (variant title: “Target Generation”) (1953), Simak posits that religion is required to satiate the generation ship crew in order to reach its destination.
 In Chad Oliver’s “The Wind Blows Free” (1957), the Heritage Day celebrations–conveyed via propagandistic media saturation–reaffirm the ship’s conservatism in order to maintain the status quo.
 In most instances, the transitory space is a morass that must eventually be escaped from.
 In its most pernicious formulation, E. C. Tubb in The Space-Born (1955) ends up endorsing a brutal dystopia based on eugenics and Stalinist purges of non-conformists in order for the generation ship to arrive at its destination.

 Robinson’s story can be read as a commentary on this transitory space.
 While other stories might present the government as a given, “The Oceans Are Wide” charts Matty’s disturbing evolution (which he allows) from kind kid to Machiavellian prince.
 He is a tragic character.
-In part due to Frank M. Robinson’s own life story (he was part of the gay rights movement and wrote speeches for Harvey Milk), I would suggests that the Predict’s manipulation of Matty represents the forces of 1950s society–Second Red Scare, the 50s suburban family, etc.–in molding someone supportive of a government willing to persecute its own people.
+In part due to Frank M. Robinson’s own life story (he was part of the gay rights movement and wrote speeches for Harvey Milk), I would suggests that the Predict’s manipulation of Matty represents the forces of 1950s society–Second Red Scare, the Lavender Scare, the 50s suburban family, etc.–in molding someone supportive of a government willing to persecute its own people.
 The generation ship–with its preset path–requires everyone to play their part without deviation.

 One other element suggests that Robinson is writing a commentary–the Predict is named Joseph Smith i.e. the founder of Mormonism.
 Does their voyage across the stars might echo the exodus of Mormons from the East to the West?
 If so, does the story then suggest that the enterprise itself is a manipulative religious pilgrimage to escape persecution?